Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 :math:`r` is the reward.
 :math:`\mathbf{s}` is the observation/state set, including opponents.
 :math:`\mathbf{s'}` is the next observation/state set, including opponents.
-:math:`d` is set to ``1``(True) when episode ends else ``0``(False).
+:math:`d` is set to ``1``(True) when an episode ends else ``0``(False).
 :math:`{\gamma}` is discount value.
 :math:`\mu_{\theta_{\text{targ}}}` is policy target net, which can be shared across agents.
 :math:`\phi_{\text{targ}}` is Q target net, which can be shared across agents.

 .. admonition:: You Should Know

-    Policy inference procedure of MADDPG is kept same with IDDPG.
-While the learning target of policy net is different.
+    The policy inference procedure of MADDPG is kept the same as IDDPG.
+In contrast, the learning target of the policy net is different.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In sampling stage, each agent follows the standard DDPG learning pipeline to inference the action but use a centralized Q function to compute Q value, which needs data sharing before send all the collected data to the buffer.
+In the sampling stage, each agent follows the standard DDPG learning pipeline to infer the action but uses a centralized Q function to compute the Q value, which needs data sharing before sending all the collected data to the buffer.
-In learning stage, each agent predict its next action use target policy and share with other agents before entering the training loop.
+In the learning stage, each agent predicts its next action using the target policy and shares it with other agents before entering the training loop.

 .. figure:: ../images/MADDPG.png
     :width: 600